Bituvo/Verlet-Physics/README.md

 | - | - | :- |
 | `ID` | `integer` | An ID returned by `world.newConstraint` |

-### `world.getNodes -> tuple`
+### `world.getNodes -> filter`

-Returns all currently existing nodes in the simulation as objects
+Returns all currently existing nodes in the simulation as Node objects (to be iterated through)
 > **Warning**
 > Do not use `world.nodes`, as this list contains deleted nodes as well

-### `world.getConstraints -> tuple`
+### `world.getConstraints -> filter`

-Returns all currently existing constraints in the simulation as objects
+Returns all currently existing constraints in the simulation as Constraint objects (to be iterated through)
 > **Warning**
 > Do not use `world.constraints`, as this list contains deleted nodes as well